jestarray/jestlearn/README.md

 < 1000 lines of code
 I just want something super simple, fast, flexible(open source), and offline to make small educational exercise content.
 Google classroom and everything else is too bloat, not to mention I don't really care about grades.
 Instead of focusing on grades, focus on constant repitition, ergo Anki, because memory is fragile.

+Mistranslated quote but emphasis on doing always rather than listening/watching
+> What I hear, I forget; What I see, I remember; What I do, I understand. —Confucius, 551–479 BC
+> What I cannot create I do not understand - Feynman
 ## Credits:
 * Favicon provided by https://twemoji.twitter.com/